YuechenTUM/YuechenTUM.github.io/_posts/2024-05-15-GPU-Acceleration-for-CFD.md

 date: 2024-05-15
 img: posts/2024-05-15/img_344654_1.png
 img_caption: "Photo by Bent Bach"
-tags: [Greenland, GPU, Ansys fluent, 3D model]
+tags: [Greenland, GPU, ansys fluent, 3D model]
 category: opinion
 author: Yueechen
-description: "When using the commercial software Fluent for simulation, in addition to focusing on the results, time cost is also a significant factor.
+description: "When using the commercial software fluent for simulation, in addition to focusing on the results, time cost is also a significant factor.
 So can long-term CFD transient simulations be accelerated?"
 toc: yes
 ---
 ## Background

 I recently completed my master's thesis, which focused on the CFD simulation of pit thermal storage.
-Initially, I collaborated with a Chinese university to develop a dedicated C++ program for fundamental acceleration but ended up using Ansys Fluent to simulate a 3D model for a year for various reasons in the remaining three months.
+Initially, I collaborated with a Chinese university to develop a dedicated C++ program for fundamental acceleration but ended up using ansys fluent to simulate a 3D model for a year for various reasons in the remaining three months.
 This blog will explore ways to accelerate the simulation through considerations such as employing HPC, CPU selection, I/O performance, and case scaling.

 ## High-performance computing